exonum/exonum-doc/src/get-started/timestamping-tutorial.md

 The `handle_post_transaction` function sends a timestamping transaction to the blockchain performing the following operations:

-- take a timestamping transaction
+- takes a timestamping transaction
-- calculate its hash
+- calculates its hash
-- send it to the blockchain network, using the methods defined in Exonum
+- sends it to the blockchain network, using the methods defined in Exonum
-- return the hash of the transaction to the user.
+- returns the hash of the transaction to the user.

 After the transaction is successfully completed, the system returns the hash of the timestamping transaction.